msteffan/fundamentals/03_chapter/05_lesson.md

 One major calculator function that we haven't mentioned so far is **memory**.
 Many calculators have buttons that can be used to store the results of calculations in memory for later use.
 JavaScript's answer to this is **variables**.

-Suppose that we wanted to save the result of our expression, `(99*746)-(837*23)`, and then multiply the whole thing by two later.
-We could store that result in a variable `x` using `=` (the 'assignment' operator) as follows:
+Suppose that we wanted to save the result of our expression, `(99*746)-(837*23)`, and then multiply the whole thing by `2` later.
+We could store our first result in a variable `x` using `=` (the 'assignment' operator) as follows:

 `var x = (99*746)-(837*23);`

-> **HINT**  The <b>keyword</b> `var` stands for `variable` and is used to *declare* it the first time we use it.
+> **HINT**  The <b>keyword</b> `var` stands for `variable` and is used to *declare* a variable the first time we use it.
 A variable *can* be declared without using the keyword `var`, but this has major implications on where that variable is stored and what code can access it.
 You'll learn more about this when you cover the concept of <b>scope</b>.
 For now, always declare your variables using `var`.

-When we want to then use this result, we simply subsitute `x` for wherever our original expression might have gone; for instance, we could write `x * 2;`, and this expression would evaluate to double whatever value was stored in `x`.
+When we want to then use this result, we simply subsitute `x` for wherever our original expression might have gone; for instance, we could write `x * 2;` and this expression would evaluate to double whatever value was stored in `x`.

 To figure out how to evaluate an expression containing variables, we simply draw a tree, as before.
 The only difference is that `x` (or whatever other variable we might be using) evaluates to whatever value it's storing at the time.

 ### Test Yourself
 Assume that `x` is equal to 10.
 What values do the following expressions evaluate to?
 Check your answers in repl.it.

 * `x + 20`
 * `x * x`
 * `3 * (x * x) - 2 * x + 5`